Migrating From Pelican to Hexo

 Long story short, I took these two choices into account and started looking closer and closer at Hexo.
 Hexo is written in Javascript, which is modern and ubiquitous, and pretty well-understood with little effort.
 More specifically, Hexo’s project structure makes a lot of sense:

-• the usual node_modules/
+- the usual

-• anything else, including pages, assets, documents, etc… which will be copied to the site’s root.
+with the Markdown posts created by Hexo, or imported by yourself in the proper format.- anything else, including pages, assets, documents, etc… which will be copied to the site’s root.

-• _config.yml, the Hexo config file.
+, the Hexo config file.

-And the workflow is amazing: hexo new [scaffold type] [name] to create a page, hexo serve while developing with auto-reload and hexo generate to generate the public folder.
+And the workflow is amazing: hexo new [scaffold type] [name]

 Those are really features I can appreciate coming from Pelican.